Qinti/nazca/README.md

 };
 ```

-In the code above, we created a class, which extends the default nazca'a `div` class.
-For compiler it means it should
+In the code above, we created a class, which extends the default nazca's `div` class.
+For the compiler it means it should
-have a new element, which basically a `div` html tag.
+have a new element, which is basically a `div` html tag.
 It will have `class` attribute with the value of `HelloWorld`.
-Compiler also should create a css with a style, defined in this class.
+The compiler also should create a css with a style, defined in this class.
 if you compile the code above, you'll see that the CSS file is not empty, but contains css class.
-HTML tag we had
+HTML tag, we had
-previously uses `class` attribute now.
+previously, uses the `class` attribute now.

 #### Separating the file
 In nazca we can separate the file, by using `*include` directive.
 It shows the compiler where to take the source
 file from.
-Compiler reads it and inserts the content of the file, replacing the directive.
+The compiler reads it and inserts the content of the file, replacing the directive.

 Create another file in your `nazca` directory, called `nazca/include.nazca`.
 We can move class code there, as we will
 only modify this one in the future.